Quadrifolium/OriginalPlanOnWeibo/about.md

 permalink: /about/
 ---

-This site translates the posts and articles of Sina Weibo accounts of Original Plan (原际画).
+This site translates the posts of Sina Weibo accounts of Original Plan (原际画).

 **Note:**